stealthman22/100-days-of-code/r3-log.md

 Decided to run more tests before production, and realized that safari and some android chrome browsers have difficulties with clip-path property, which was what I used to build my hamburger menu.
 Might have to do serious refactoring.

+### DAY 99 -100 (22nd -23rd April)

+Got all things working now wheew this was a long one.
+I am glad I learnt a plethora of things here.
+Would write some blog posts concerning all I have learnt to help others too.  https://stealthportfolio.netlify.app/